 The Year in Literature:

-- The Executioner's Song by Norman Mailer won the Pulitzer Prize for fiction.
+- A Confederacy of Dunces by the late John Kennedy Toole won the Pulitzer Prize for fiction.

-- Czeslaw Milosz won the Nobel Prize for literature.
+- Elias Canetti won the Nobel Prize for literature.

-More Information: Mailer won the National Book Award in the Arts and Letters category in 1969 for The Armies of the Night: History as a Novel, The Novel as History.
-That same year, he was also a Finalist in the History and Biography category for Miami and the Siege of Chicago: An Informal History of the Republican and Democratic Conventions of 1968.
-In 1968 he was a Fiction Finalist for Why Are We in Vietnam?, and in 1972 he was a Finalist for two books: The Prisoner of Sex (Contemporary Affairs) and Of a Fire on the Moon (The Sciences).
-Mailer was a Fiction Finalist for The Executioner’s Song in both 1980 and 1981 (hardcover and paperback).
+More Information: In 1969, Mailer won the National Book Award in Arts and Letters for The Armies of the Night: History as a Novel, The Novel as History and was a Finalist in the History and Biography category for Miami and the Siege of Chicago: An Informal History of the Republican and Democratic Conventions of 1968.
+In 1972, Mailer was a Finalist for two books: The Prisoner of Sex (Contemporary Affairs) and Of a Fire on the Moon (The Sciences).
+He was a Fiction Finalist in 1968 for Why Are We in Vietnam? and in 1980 for The Executioner’s Song (hardcover).